rubaiat-hossain/rubaiat-hossain.github.io/about.md

 - Articles for [MakeUseOf](https://www.makeuseof.com/author/rubaiat-hossain/){:target="_blank"}
 - Articles for [Make Tech Easier](https://www.maketecheasier.com/author/rubaiat/){:target="_blank"}

 I'm currently working as a technical writer for [Draft.dev](https://draft.dev){:target="_blank"}.
 I primarily work with highly technical pieces but am comfortable with opinionated productions too.
+You can use my services for the following types of content.

+- Tutorials
+- Blog posts
+- White papers
+- Case studies
+- Product manuals

+Deliverables may vary depending on the content type and client requirement.
+I usually go great lenghts to make sure my clients are satisfied with the final work.
+You can expect the following as part of the deliverables.

+- Product screenshots
+- Code snippets
+- Demo project repository
+- Rough architecture diagrams

 So, feel free to [contact me](http://rubaiat-hossain.com/contact) if you're looking for a reliable engineer to produce in-depth technical content that successfully engages your audience and fulfills business objectives.